viamrobotics/docs/docs/registry/configure.md

 If the module requires you to configure specific **Attributes**, click the **URL** link in the [module's configuration pane](#edit-the-configuration-of-a-module-from-the-viam-registry) to view the specific attribute requirements on the module's GitHub page.

-To delete a module added from the Viam registry, click the trash can icon in the upper-right corner of the module configuration pane in the **Modules** subtab of the robot's **Config** tab.
+To delete a module added from the Viam registry, click the trash can icon in the upper-right corner of the module configuration pane in the **Modules** subtab of the machine's **Config** tab.
 Deleting a module _does not_ delete any configured modular resources it provides.

 ### Add a modular service from the Viam registry

 To add a modular [service](/services/) from the Viam registry to your robot:

-1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 1. Click on the **Services** subtab and click the **Create service** button.
 1. Browse the list of available service types and select the specific modular service you'd like to add.